Orr Eravuu

-Orr Eravuu (ஓர் இரவு; One night) is a 2010 Tamil independent horror film written and directed by debutants Hari Shankar, Hareesh Narayan, and Krishna Sekhar.
+Orr Eravuu (One night) is a 2010 Tamil independent horror film written and directed by debutants Hari Shankar, Hareesh Narayan, and Krishna Sekhar.
 The film stars Sathish G and Vani Bhojan in the lead roles.
 The film released on 11 June 2010 to mixed reviews.

 The film is about paranormal occurrences.
 Spirits and ghosts are believed to have a close kinship with the night.
 Based on this concept, Orr Eravuu was made.
 The entire film was shot from the protagonist's viewpoint, using shaky camerawork, reportedly the first Indian viewpoint film.

 Plot

 Nakulan Ponnusamy, a paranormal investigator and proprietor of Silver Chord Services, travels from Chennai to Munnar where he goes to solve a case of a house believed to be haunted, belonging to businessman Anand Chandrasekar.
 Nakul spends one full night in the haunted house and conducts his sophisticated paranormal investigation.
 Meanwhile, he finds that three other investigators belonging to Seventh Sense Parapsychology team also had come to the house for investigation.
 After some horrible sequences and mysterious circumstances, Nakul is found dead in the house.
 Daisy, a reporter in a Television Program Metro Crimes, analyzes his death.